-TIP: If you need additional clothing or equipment, there is a free bus going out to Decathlon in Burgos.
+TIP: If you need additional clothing or equipment, a free bus goes out to Decathlon in Burgos.

 Because of the weather, it meant some paths that were already rough were even more washed out.
-With the rain, and later the melting snow, some tracks became rivulets which turned to ice overnight making them extremely slippery.
+With the rain and later the melting snow, some tracks became rivulets which turned to ice overnight, making them extremely slippery.